michaelnordmeyer/michaelnordmeyer.github.io/_posts/2021-06-24-deleting-posts-again.md

 ---
 I deleted posts again, after [I had deleted a lot seven years ago](/german-posts-gone-for-good).

 Most of them are not relevant anymore, even for posterity, like hardware tests or reviews.
 And some of them were in German.
 I kept those because they have been linked to.
 But times are a changing.

-I deleted about 150 posts altogether.
+Between now and then I deleted about 150 posts altogether.